avwsolutions/elastic-security-training-material/labs/08-AdvancedInvestigation/README.md

 ## Next Steps

-You are ready to start with the lab about [Advaned Investigation](../08-AdvancedInvestigation/README.md) for Elastic Security.
+You are ready to start with the lab about [Cloud Security](../09-CloudSecurity/README.md) for Elastic Security.
 Be aware that the trainer might have to explain the training material and provide additional instructions for a jump start.

 Enjoy the exercises!!!